peeyush-shivam/crypto-dashboard-assignment/README.md

 ## Usage

 ### Fetching Cryptocurrencies
 The application fetches cryptocurrency data from the CoinCap API at regular intervals to keep the data updated.
-This is handled in the LandingPage component.
+This is handled in the DashBoard component.

 ### Viewing Cryptocurrency Details
-Clicking on a cryptocurrency from the list navigates to a detailed view, which displays current price, market cap, volume, and supply information.
+Clicking on the name of a cryptocurrency from the list navigates to a detailed view, which displays current price, market cap, volume, and supply information.
 Real-time price updates are handled via WebSocket.

 ### Managing Favorites
 Users can add or remove cryptocurrencies from their favorites list.
-The count of favorites is displayed in the navbar.
+The count of favorites is displayed in the navbar, on clicking it navigates to the favourites page, wherin clicking on the currency will redirect to the details page.

 ## API Reference
 ### CoinCap API